pjc0247/get_soju/README.md

     <a href="https://youtu.be/gFizNBs0okk">Youtube Demo</a>
 </p>

+SOJU hacks dotnet/mono runtime backend and enables you to modify codes in runtime.
+Enjoy :)

 Remarks
 ----
 This repository does not contains any kinds of source file or references since this project is not an open-source.<br>